zentrum-lexikographie/dwdsmor/README.md

 Source code in this repository implements various steps in the process of building and using FSTs for morphological analysis:

-* `lexicon/` and `share/` contain sources for building the DWDSmor lexicon by extracting SMORLemma-compatible lexicon entries from XML documents in the DWDS format.
+* `share/` contains XSLT stylesheets for extracting SMORLemma-compatible lexical entries from XML documents in the DWDS format.
+Sample inputs and outputs can be found in `samples/`.
+* `lexicon/` contains scripts for generating a DWDSmor lexicon by means of the XSLT stylesheets in `share/` and the lexical data in `lexicon/wb/`, which is imported from the [DWDS article repository](https://git.zdl.org/zdl/wb) as a Git submodule.
 * `SMORLemma/` imports sources from an
   [SMORLemma fork](https://git.zdl.org/zdl/SMORLemma) as a Git submodule, providing the morphology.